 Military operations are estimated to be 75 percent in small single or multi-engine aircraft.
 The remaining 15 percent of operations are classified as turboprop or turbojet for military transport.
+Based on average historical military operations data, between 2005 and 2015, total military operations are forecasted to be approximately 650 on an annual basis through the planning period.

-Table 3-35 - Military Operations Forecast Summary
+Table 3-36 - Military Operations Forecast Summary